software-development-project-1/software-development-project-1.github.io/index.md

 > The following are necessary to pass the course:
 >
 > - At least 70% of the first two week's exercises have to be completed before their deadlines
-> - Written peer review for each group member
+> - Written peer review for each team member
 > - Passing grade from the peer reviews